Al di là del lago

-Al di là del lago ("Beyond the Lake") is an Italian television series broadcast from December 30, 2010, on Canale 5.
+Al di là del lago ("Beyond the Lake") is an Italian thriller-drama television series broadcast from 30 December 2010, on Canale 5.
 The series, consisting of 11 episodes, is directed by Raffaele Mertes and stars Kaspar Capparoni, Gioia Spaziani, Roberto Farnesi.
-Previously, on April 22, 2009, also on Canale 5, a film of the same name for television had been broadcast, with the same protagonists.
+Previously, on 22 April 2009, also on Canale 5, a film of the same name for television had been broadcast, with the same protagonists.

 Plot and places

 The series takes place on the shores of a lake (hence the title) and is about love, intrigue and passion.
 In the first episodes there is a loss for Valerio and a return for Luca.
 The two were great friends even if then Valerio married Barbara who had a child with Luca, Lorenzo, who will discover the truth at the beginning of the series after the disappearance of Valerio that he believed his father even if in his heart he knows that it is he his father is like this he will remain in fact this will be the actual reason that will separate Barbara from Luca after the return of Valerio who in reality had not died in the fire but had been kidnapped (he will be found by Lorenzo himself).
 Many intrigues and characters will intervene in their love and dark secrets will emerge but love always triumphs and even in this case it will not disappoint us not only for Barbara and Valerio but also for the little Lorenzo all this against the backdrop of a magical place like the lake. and a riding school that will make us experience loves, passions and even a pinch of police.

 The series was shot in the villages of Lazio, including Ponzano Romano, Bassano Romano, Campagnano, Sacrofano, the Lake of Turano, Maltignano lake, Formello, Veio park, Rocca di Papa, Civita di Bagnoreggio and Frascati location for the station.